nichiesystems/uswdocs/src/faq/android/en/ethereum/when-ethereum-transaction-can-fail.md

 2. When there is another pending transaction that was sent earlier.
 Ethereum transactions are processed in sequence and if there is a pending transaction, it needs to be completed (or replaced) first before other transactions from the same user can take place.

-There are a few other error examples that you could encounter during the transaction failure:
+There are a few other error examples that you could encounter during the transaction failures:

 **Dropped and Replaced** transaction which means the transaction was dropped and replaced by a new one.
 Please see more information about a dropped and replaced transaction here: https://info.etherscan.com/transaction-dropped-replaced/